 Students in the previous class made some suggestions to improve the course for subsequent learners.
 They requested that we distribute questions or things to consider about the readings to help them think about the topic to be discussed.
 They suggested that those people who reviewed the same reading meet to discuss the meaning of it before exchanging information about all the readings.
 They also suggested that people do the readings early in the week so that the questions could be considered carefully and the reading understood at some depth.
-So, come prepared to discuss the readings with your group members.
+So, write your answers to the questions and come prepared to discuss the readings with your group members.
 The questions should not limit your thinking about the topics.
 Please come to class with other relevant questions to discuss with your group.